mitliagkas/mitliagkas.github.io/dl-theory-class-2020.md

 ---
 layout: default
-title: DL Theory class
+title: DL Theory class 2020
-menu: main
 permalink: /ift6085-dl-theory-class-2020/
-order: 2
 ---

-IFT 6085: Theoretical principles for deep learning
+(Winter 2020) IFT 6085: Theoretical principles for deep learning
 =========

+**This is an old version of the class.
+For the latest iteration of the class check [here](/ift6085-dl-theory-class/).**

 **Warning: The Winter 2020 version of the class is going to be more demanding than previous years.